 Over the centuries this practice of using two different names was adopted into Middle English which then evolved into our Modern English.
 This linguistic duality, where a living animal is called one name in English while also being called by a different French name as food, has continued through to the present.

 English animal vs French meat dual names include:

 - pig vs pork

 - deer vs venison (although originally any hunted animal was called “venison”)

 - snail vs escargot

 Also the word for “fish” in French is “poisson” which is too close to the word “poison”.
 It’s thought that this linguistic similarity, and the danger if you get them confused, is why we kept the English language word for both the animal and the meat.
-We also tend to use the specific name for what kind of fish we are referring to (avoiding “fish” and “poisson” altogether).
+We also tend to use species names such as “salmon” or “flounder”, avoiding “fish” and “poisson” altogether.